My Approach

 I acknowledge the privileges I hold as a cishet Asian American psychologist and am committed to lifelong learning and action to support antiracist and anti-oppressive practices so that more people can enjoy and participate fully in the world around them.

-When I'm not working, I enjoy hiking, traveling, and attempting to grow things in the garden.
+When I'm not working, I enjoy hiking, traveling, gardening, and spending time with my dog Yeti.